Financial-Times/origami/apps/website/_posts/2023-03-01-newsletter.md

 Akaki has been working with Designers to introduce a new component – o-multi-select.
 This component allows users to filter and select multiple options from a list.
 Potential usage for this includes filtering content based on large lists of items such as by country or language.

-o-multi-select is near completion and will ship with both mustache and Typescript support.
+o-multi-select is near completion and will ship with TSX templates.
 It is planned to be released in the upcoming month.

 ### Multi-brand exploration